 - Safeguarding is discussed with new SC members, advisors, consultants and other contractors to assess their understanding of this issue and their commitment to the welfare and protection of all those they may be in contact with. - SC members, advisors, consultants and other contractors are subject to reference and criminal background check, subject to local jurisdiction, if they are in direct contact with children, LGBTIQ children and youth within their mandate for the Fund. - SC members, advisors, consultants and other contractors read and sign the Fund's safeguarding policy, including the code of conduct.
-The safeguarding policy is added as an annex to the consultancy agreement or letter of engagement for the advisors. - Roles, responsibilities and safeguarding procedures are further discussed during the onboarding process.
+The safeguarding policy is added as an annex to the consultancy agreement or letter of engagement for the advisors.

+• Roles, responsibilities and safeguarding procedures are further discussed during the onboarding process.

-2.3.3 Youth Groups members
+2.3.3 Youth Group members

-The LGBTI Youth Fund commits to ensure the safety, well-being and safeguarding of the members of the Youth Groups, 5er + Weggli and LGBTQIA+ Youth Group Romandie (hereafter "the Youth Groups").
+The LGBTI Youth Fund commits to ensure the safety, well-being and safeguarding of the members of the youth group.
 This notably includes the implementation of safeguarding measures when selecting and managing members of the Youth Groups.

 - The call for application includes a safeguarding statement, making it clear to applicants that the highest considerations for the safety and safeguarding of children, LGBTIQ children and youth are in place. - The youth-friendly version of the Fund safeguarding policy is added as an annex to the letter of engagement.
-Members of the Youth Groups read and sign the Fund safeguarding policy as an integral part of their letter of engagement. - During their onboarding, the Youth Groups members attend a safeguarding session where roles, responsibilities and reporting procedures are presented. - The Youth Groups develops its own code of conduct that will also include the Fund standards of behaviour (see 2.4 on Code of conduct ).
+Members of the Youth Groups read and sign the Fund safeguarding policy as an integral part of their letter of engagement. - During their onboarding, the Youth Groups members attend a safeguarding session where roles, responsibilities and reporting procedures are presented. - The Youth Groups will develop its own code of conduct that will also include the Fund standards of behaviour (see 2.4 on Code of conduct).